Atarity/Lightpack/README.md

-This is Lightpack project main description
+Lightpack project with Prismatik flavour
 ---------

 **Lightpack** is an fully open-source and simple hardware implementation of the backlight for any computer.
 It's USB content-driving ambient lighting system.